Ancient Greek personal names: Single names and names within families

-Demosthenes was unusual in bearing the same name as his own father; it was more common for names to alternate between generations or between lines of a family.
+Demosthenes was unusual in bearing the same name as his father; it was more common for names to alternate between generations or between lines of a family.
 Thus it was common to name a first son after his paternal grandfather, and the second after the maternal grandfather, great-uncle, or great-aunt.
-A speaker in a Greek court case explained that he had named his four children after, respectively, his own father, the father of his wife, a relative of his wife, and the father of his own mother.
-Alternatively, family members might adopt variants of the same name, as for instance "Demippos, son of Demotimos".
+A speaker in a Greek court case explained that he had named his four children after, respectively, his father, the father of his wife, a relative of his wife, and the father of his mother.
+Alternatively, family members might adopt variants of the same name, such as "Demippos, son of Demotimos".
 The practice of naming children after their grandparents is still widely practiced in Greece today.

+This article uses names written in Romanized form.
+For example the Greek name Δημόκριτος is written in the form Demokritos (meaning "chosen of the people").
+But this same name is normally written as Democritus in the Latin spelling which is the standard used in modern literature.

 Naming women

-In many contexts, etiquette required that respectable women be spoken of as the wife or daughter of X rather than by their own names.
+In many contexts, etiquette required that respectable women be spoken of as the wife or daughter of X rather than by their names.
 On gravestones or dedications, however, they had to be identified by name.
 Here, the patronymic formula "son of X" used for men might be replaced by "wife of X", or supplemented as "daughter of X, wife of Y".

 Many women bore forms of standard masculine names, with a feminine ending substituted for the masculine.
-Many standard names related to specific masculine achievements had a common feminine equivalent; the counterpart of Nikomachos, "victorious in battle", would be Nikomachē.
+Many standard names related to specific masculine achievements had a common feminine equivalent; the counterpart of Kallimachos "noble battle" or "fair in battle" would be Kallimachē; likewise Stratonikos "army victory" would correspond to Stratonikē.
 The taste mentioned above for giving family members related names was one motive for the creation of such feminine forms.
-There were also feminine names with no masculine equivalent, such as Glykera "sweet one"; Hedistē "most delightful".
+There were also feminine names with no masculine equivalent, such as Glykera "sweet one"; Hedistē "most delightful", Kalliopē, "beautiful-voiced".